whisperingkahuna/publication_ready_plot/README.md

 # Publication ready plot

-`publication_ready_plot` is a MATLAB function for creating publication-ready plots.
+`publication_ready_plot` is a MATLAB function for creating publication-ready plots for two timeseries.
 It sets the font size and type, adds a title and labels, includes a legend, and saves the plot in EPS and PNG formats.

 ## Usage